zaphosting/docs/docs/fivem-txadmin-discord-bot.md

 ## Conclusion

-Setting up a Discord bot for txAdmin allows you to easily display your FiveM or RedM server status and other information in your Discord server.
+Setting up a Discord bot for txAdmin allows you to easily display your FiveM server status and other information in your Discord server.
 For further questions or assistance, please don't hesitate to contact our support team, which is available daily to assist you! 🙂